 Mr. Elliott received his education at Mt.
 Zion Academy in Winnsboro and was for some years the editor of The Winnsboro News and Herald.
 He loved his town and county and was saturated with its traditions.
-To his death he took the liveliest interest in the affairs of Fairfield county, and had been often urged to write a history of the county.
-He did write a number of reminiscenses which were published in The News and Herald and other newspapers.
+To his death he took the livelest interest in the affairs the liveliest interest in the affairs of Fairfield county, and had been often urged to write a history of the county.
+He did write a number of reminiscenses which were published in the News and Harald and lished in The News and Herald and other newspapers.